ward/run/README.md

 With everything installed, you can use `bundle exec jekyll serve` for some live viewing or just `bundle exec jekyll build` if you want the result.

+## Adding Images

+When adding an image, it is advised to

+- Shrink the image, no point in 4000x3000 pixels when it shows up way smaller in the blog.
+The following keeps the aspect ratio. `newimgfile` can be equal to `imgfile`.

+    ```
+    convert imgfile -resize 800x800 newimgfile
+    ```
+- Scrub geodata from the image (and other things?)

+    ```
+    exiftool -geotag= imgfile
+    ```